 “Chris’ mother –if she loves her son the way she says loves him she would give her blessing even though she don’t think Chris is ‘mature’ enough.
 [Falasha] makes Chris happy.
 Chris makes [Falasha] happy–that should be it. ” — Falasha’s mother

 I have noticed from my observations that marriages in the US have an independence that doesn’t exist in some African traditions.
-Now, is true that the family is involved in American marriages.
+Now, it is true that the family is involved in American marriages.
 In American tradition if a man wants to marry his girlfriend, he may formally ask her father for permission before he makes the wedding proposal.
-Also in the parents have a role to play in the actual wedding ceremony.
+Also the parents have a role to play in the actual wedding ceremony.
 It is also true that a disapproving mother-in- law can make an American marriage very difficult.
 However there may be additional disadvantages for the disfavored spouse in African cultures that function along strong family ties.

 Just look at the traditional marriage ceremonies.
 For example in the marriage ceremony of several Nigerian ethic groups, the heads of the family must be present and the couple’s parents must perform important activities for the ceremony to be considered culturally legitimate.
 One may be legally married without this ceremony but the family can choose to ignore the relationship.
 This means that the family can withhold all of the social & economic support and privileges expected to be given to a spouse without fear of reprimand from the community.